intarchboard/draft-iab-rfc4052bis/draft-krishnan-iab-rfc4052bis.md

 # Summary of IETF Liaison Manager Responsibilities

 The main responsibility of the liaison manager is to ensure good and formally correct communication between the organisations.
 This often includes:

 - Ensure received LSs are recorded and delivered to the relevant groups.

 - Ensure replies are sent in time or it is appropriately communicated why a reply is delayed or not sent.

 - Ensure liaison statements from the IETF adhere to the formal requirements of the peer organization (e.g. formatting) and are delivered to the appropriate groups.

 - Provide additional communication on e.g. process or known consensus positions in the IETF.
 This may also require to participate in relevant meetings of the peer organisation and potentially report back to the appropriate IETF organization any material information that is intended to be shared by the peer organisation.

 Formal messages from the IETF to the peer organization are usually carried in liaison statements.
-In certain situations the liaison manager may carry addional messages, when specifically instructed.
+In certain situations, the liaison manager may carry addional messages, when specifically instructed.
 However, if these communications aim to "represent the IETF", they must have consensus, e.g. by being based on an RFC or some other formal statement by a group within the IETF.

 Optionally liaison manager may provide updates to the IAB on technical matters.
-Especially if a concern e.g. regarding technical overlap or correctness is detected this should be communicated to the IAB.
+Especially if a concern e.g. regarding technical overlap or incorrectness is detected this should be communicated to the IAB.
 However, given most organization are quite large, it is not expected that the liaison manager can have the full overview about everything that is going on.

 # Security Considerations